-Henry Warren Beatty (born March 30, 1937) is a noted American actor, producer, screenwriter and director who may be "so vain" (as implied by Carly Simon's song), but who also proved a real innovator from the 1960s onward both artistically and in terms of what is possible for artists' careers in American film.
+Henry Warren Beatty (born March 30, 1937 in Richmond, Virginia) is a noted American actor, producer, screenwriter and director who proved to be a real innovator from the 1960s onward, both artistically and in terms of what is possible for artists' careers in American film.

 He started out in 1950s Hollywood as a young actor in TV productions as classy as Studio One and Playhouse 90 as well as meat and potatoes work such as a regular in The Many Loves of Dobie Gillis.
 He then hit the big time quickly in film with the hit, Splendor in the Grass that made him an instant star in the medium with a reputation for his randy pastimes and his reserved attitude to the press.